 |Big Creek Trail||Family Friendly||Easy||4 miles|

-1. Stunning View: Shining Rock via the Art Loeb Trail
+1. For A Stunning View: Shining Rock via the Art Loeb Trail

 Blue Ridge Parkway

 Stunning views can be found throughout the Blue Ridge Mountains.
 A drive along the Blue Ridge Parkway will have you stopping at every pull-off to capture that perfect photo of an amazing view.
-If you are looking for stunning views by foot instead of car, then I recommend visiting Shining Rock Mountain via the Art Loeb Trail in the Shining Rock Wilderness in Pisgah National Forest.
+If you are looking for stunning views by foot instead of by car, I recommend visiting Shining Rock Mountain via the Art Loeb Trail.
+This area is located in the Shining Rock Wilderness in Pisgah National Forest.
 While hiking to Shining Rock, you will have multiple opportunities to capture a simply stunning 360-degree panoramic photo.

-- Depart from the Black Balsam Knob Trailhead Parking Lot off the Blue Ridge Parkway.
+- Depart from the Black Balsam Knob Trailhead Parking Lot off of the Blue Ridge Parkway.

-Shining Rock is a large white quartz formation that sparkles in the sun and can be seen for miles.
-The hike there will have you walking over grassy peaks, through rhododendron tunnels, and balsam fir forests.
-Once you arrive at the quartz outcrops, tread with caution when climbing up the quartz for a specular view.
-The quartz outcrops are slippery when wet, and a fall from here would be from great heights.
+Shining Rock is a large white quartz formation that can be seen for miles sparkling in the sun.
+On your hike to this geologic wonder, you’ll walk over grassy peaks and through rhododendron tunnels and balsam fir forests.
+Once you arrive at the quartz outcropping, tread with caution when climbing up the quartz for a specular view.
+The quartz outcrops are slippery when wet, and a fall from here would be dangerous.

-Be on the look out for black bears as there is a healthy population of black bears living in these woods.
+Be on the lookout for black bears, as there is a healthy population living in these woods.

 Day Hike or Camping Trip?

-This hike makes an excellent day hike as well as an excellent backpacking trip with plenty of camping sites to choose from near Shining Rock.
-If you do stay overnight, climb up shining rock for an excellent view of the stars.
-Bear canisters are required in this area and fires are prohibited.
+This hike makes an excellent day hike as well as a great backpacking trip with plenty of camping sites to choose from near Shining Rock.
+If you do stay overnight, climb up Shining Rock for a fantastic view of the stars.
+Bear canisters are required in this area, and fires are prohibited.